fun-zoological-computing/LearningGitGitHub/lab_assignment2.md

 Don't forget to push these changes back to github..

-## Step  7: Pull the upstream changes into your Fork
+## Step  7: Pull the upstream changes into your Fork (this gets your team mates changes as well, other WSU developers who have added in their geojson files).

 Run the following commands from the directory where you want to store a local copy of your repository.